ONEcampaign/climate-finance-package/climate_finance/unfccc/README.md

 # import clean_table7
 from climate_finance.unfccc.manual.pre_process import clean_table7

-# assuming you have already …[fill in when you understand]…
+# Assuming that the data is already loaded into a dataframe called df
 df =  clean_table7(df, “France”, 2020)
 ```

 #### climate_finance.unfccc.manual.pre_process.clean_table7a()

 `clean_table7a(df: pd.DataFrame, country: str, year: int)` processes and cleans Table 7a data.

+The function takes two arguements:
+- `country`: The country associated with the data.
+- `year`: The year associated with the data.

-It takes a DataFrame as the input, the specified `country` and `year` as arguments, and returns a cleaned DataFrame.
+It returns a cleaned DataFrame with clean table 7a data for the specified years and countries.

 The steps followed are very similar to `clean_table7()`, as follows:
 - Identifies the first (domestic) and second (USD) currencies.